 Behind-the-scenes work has progressed over the last two months at the new IEC office building.
 The application for the expansion was submitted May 17 to the City of Carmel’s Technical Advisory Committee.
 With this filing, we are on track for …Read More.

 Posts By: Amanda Barth

-Crew of lineworkers to empower a global community for a better tomorrow A crew of 14 Indiana electric cooperative lineworkers traveled to Guatemala Sunday as part of an international initiative to bring electricity to a developing area in Guatemala.
-“Project …Read More.
+Fourteen lineworkers to empower a global community for a better tomorrow Fourteen Indiana electric cooperative lineworkers will travel to Guatemala in late April as part of an international initiative to bring electricity to a developing area in Guatemala.
+“Project Indiana: …Read More.